Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: A guided tour through the book

 The focus of this book is on concepts rather than generality.
-Therefore we concentrate on simpler Hilbert space settings.
-Generalization to more general function space settings (such as Banach spaces) are conceptually analogous although technical difficulties can be anticipated.
-The relevant Hilbert space regularization theory, which this book heavily builds on, has been developed in \cite{EngKunNeu89,EngHanNeu96} for variational and in \cite{Bak92,DeuEngSch98,HanNeuSch95,KalNeuSch08} for iterative regularization methods.
+Therefore we concentrate on simpler Hilbert-space settings.
+Generalization to more general function space settings (such as Banach-spaces) are conceptually analogous although technical difficulties can be anticipated.
+The relevant Hilbert-space regularization theory, which this book heavily builds on, has been developed in \cite{EngKunNeu89,EngHanNeu96} for variational and in \cite{Bak92,DeuEngSch98,HanNeuSch95,KalNeuSch08} for iterative regularization methods.
 What sets the cited work apart from much of the existing research on regularization is its focus on \emph{convergence rate results}.
 Building on these papers, convergence rate results have since been generalized in \cite{Fle11,FleHof10,FleHof11,FleHofMat11,Hof06,HofKalPoeSch07,HofMat07,Hoh00,Sch01a,SchGraGroHalLen09}.

 A difficulty in the \emph{quantitative} analysis of hybrid regularization methods is a mismatch of function spaces, summarized in \autoref{tab:chal}.\footnote{We use here the terminology Barron vector spaces and Barron energies in response to \cite{EMaWu22}:``It should be stressed that the terminologies ``space'' and ``norm'' are used in a loose way.
 For example, flow-induced norms are a family of quantities that control the approximation error.
 We do not take effort to investigate whether it is a real norm.''} Compare, for instance, the articles \cite{Bar93,BarCohDahDev08,Mha93,SieXu23,SieXu22}) with \cite{EngKunNeu89,EngHanNeu96,EngZou00,SchGraGroHalLen09}.